59 Traveller reviews from Holiday Watchdog

 Great relaxing holiday

 "Just returned from a week at the Viva Menorca Apts, and had a wonderful relaxing stay.
 As this was out of season, we did expect there to be no entertainment, but we were wrong!
 There were still activities going on during the day for children and adults, and shows in the evening.
 No having to get up early to get a sunbed.
 There were plenty, and towels are NOT allowed to be put on them before 9am.
 We had a fantastic spacious ground floor room overlooking the pool area.
 Everything is spotlessly clean both inside and outside the rooms.
 Situated close to supermarkets for all your needs.
 (Bettabuy was the cheapest and closest).
 Found lots of nice restaurants at the Marina.
 Our favourite was El Pato.
 Busy every night.
 This place is not suitable for gangs of girls/fellas looking for partying every night.
 Lots of couples with young children and grandparents.
 Would go again."

-- Travel date: Sat 11th of October 2008
+- Travel date: 11th October 2008

 "We have just returned from a brilliant week at viva menorca with our 7year old grandaughter.The kids club entertainers were fantastic,all the staff were very pleasant and helpful and we could'nt fault the facilities."

-- Travel date: Fri 10th of October 2008
+- Travel date: 10th October 2008

 After a 4 hour delay at Gatwick we final...